jscad/OpenJSCAD.org/README.md

 ### Use of the different modular components directly

-From version 1.0.0 onwards, almost all the individual parts of this project are available directly as scoped NPM modules , and can be used independently from this repo.
+From version 1.0.0 onwards, almost all the individual parts of this project are available directly as scoped NPM modules, and can be used independently from the main repository.
-The full list of these is available [here](./packages/README.md) a here https://www.npmjs.com/org/jscad
+The full list of these is available [here](./packages/README.md) and [here](https://www.npmjs.com/org/jscad)

 One example of what can be achieved with this can be found [here](https://esnextb.in/?gist=0a2ac2c4e189e27692ea964956a3a2e5) This means you can :
-- easily create your own renderer for the CSG/Cag data structures
+- easily create your own renderer for the 3D and 2D geometries
 - create custom UIs
-- use the different parts in Node.js or the Browser
+- use the specific modules as part of Node.js or Browserify projects
-- cherry pick what formats you want to use for input/output without needing the dependencies of **all** packages
+- cherry pick formats you want to use for input/output without needing the dependencies of **all** modules
 - lots more !

-This will be expanded upon in the future, and is the backbone of the newer, modular Jscad
+This will be expanded upon in the future, and is the backbone of the newer, modular OpenJSCAD

 ### Adding new features in CSG.js or other modules:

-Since OpenJSCAD is made up of multiple dependent modules (csg.js, openscad-openjscad-translator etc), the easiest method is to use ```npm link``` to have a 'live' updating development version of OpenJSCAD:
+Since OpenJSCAD is made up of multiple dependent modules (modeling, core, web, cli, etc), the easiest method is to use ```npm link``` to have a 'live' updating development version of OpenJSCAD:
 - create a base directory
 - clone this repository ```git clone https://github.com/jscad/OpenJSCAD.org.git```